schibsted/spid-tech-docs/resources/articles/selfservice/access.md

   </tr>
 </table>

-## If your company already has Schibsted Account implemented
+## If your company already has Schibsted account implemented
 Ask your tech lead (or the person in your company with Admin responsibility in Self Service) to send an e-mail to: schibstedaccount@schibsted.com stating which client/s you need access to and the e-mail address registered.